 To watch "Flee" is to stop breathing for an hour and a half.
 The animated documentary film slowly and achingly unravels the life story of 30-something Afghanistan-born Amin Awabi and his experience as a refugee, beginning in his boyhood and melting into his teen years.

-Now living in Denmark, Amin lies back on a purple and red patterned rug, closes his eyes, and is coaxed by filmmaker Jonas Poher Rasmussen to recount his story.
+Now living in Denmark, Amin lies back on a purple and red patterned rug, closes his eyes, and is coaxed by his friend and filmmaker Jonas Poher Rasmussen to recount his story.
 You travel with Amin from his boyhood home in Kabul, at which time his father is imprisoned by the Mujahideen and then disappears, onto a flight to Russia where he lives illegally for years in a kind of purgatory with his siblings and mother, rarely going out for fear of capture by corrupt police.
 There they wait while his older brother in Sweden gathers enough money to hire human traffickers to transport them to his home in Scandinavia.
 After one failed attempt, finally, his brother manages to hire a Russian trafficker who sends 16-year-old Amin (alone) to Denmark, not Sweden.

 Amin lies back on a purple and red patterned rug, closes his eyes, and is encouraged by filmmaker Jonas Poher Rasmussen to recount his story